NISH-Original/Eclipse_CPSC_427/README.md

 - When the player interacts with a campfire, the camera smoothly transitions so that it is centered on the campfire, and smoothly transitions back to the player once they leave it

 #### `[23] UI & IO: Audio Feedback`
-- Various game actions have audio
+- Various game actions have audio feedback: shooting and reloading the gun, hitting enemies and obstacles, and getting hurt
+- Ambient music plays in the background of the game
+- Audio can be toggled on and off using the HUD

 <!-- TODO: determine other M3 creative elements -->
 <!-- Procedural generation may not be valid: check with Kagan for M4 -->
 <!-- If swarm merged, add as last creative element: check with Kagan for M4 -->